 The man who turned the wheel of history is Adolf Hitler.’

 There were rumours Voitchehovsky was in contact with German intelligence agencies.
 The police in Belgium kept him under surveillance.
 The country was trying to stay neutral in the face of the looming Second World War.
-It was only when Nazi tanks rolled into Belgium on 10 May 1940 that panicking authorities began to round up potential collaborators.
+It was only when Nazi tanks rolled over the border on 10 May 1940 that panicking authorities began to round up potential collaborators.

 Plenty of White Russians ended up in prison during the eighteen days of fighting before the Germans took control.
 To the exile community’s surprise, Voitchehovsky was not one of them.
 He had managed to stay out of sight in Brussels long enough to avoid the handcuffs.

 He re-emerged to find a Belgium struggling to cope with surrender and jackboots marching everywhere and Achtung!
 Jawohl!
 Heil! in the air.
 A new Nazi infrastructure got imposed on the defeated country.
 The Gestapo decided to organise the White Russian community under the control of a single figure, answerable to Berlin.

 He established the Comité d’Entr’aide russe en Belgique (aka the Russische Selbsthilfsausschuß in Belgien) at rue Defacqz 71 and began to throw his weight around.
 All the old generals who’d fought in the Russian Civil War found themselves sidelined or ignored.
 Voitchehovsky was suspected of passing lists of names of ‘unreliable’ Russians to the Nazi authorities.
 Some vanished into prisons or concentration camps.
 He denied the accusations but few believed him.